SAP-samples/teched2025-AI164/exercises/ex3/README.md

 Navigate to **Global Subaccount Level > Destinations**.

-1. Create a new destination.
+1. Create a new Destination.
 <br>![](/exercises/ex3/images/08_01_destination_creation.png)

 2. Create the new destination from a file.
 <br>![](/exercises/ex3/images/08_02_destination_creation.png)

-3. Select the **sharepoint_destination.json** from your local folder and create the destination.
+3. Select the **sharepoint_destination.json** from your local folder and create the Destination.
 <br>![](/exercises/ex3/images/08_03_destination_creation.png)

-4. The destination needs to be populated with the following fields: Name, URL, Client ID, Client Secret, Token Service URL.
+4. The Destination needs to be populated with the following fields: Name, URL, Client ID, Client Secret, Token Service URL.
 <br>![](/exercises/ex3/images/08_04_destination_creation.png)

 ## <a name="step2"></a>Step 2: Create Document Grounding Service

-Next, we want to subscribe to the Document Grounding Service and create a service key.
+Next, we want to subscribe to the Document Grounding Service and create a Service Key.
 We can do that by following these steps:

 1. Navigate to **Global Subaccount Level > Instances and Subscriptions** and create a new instance.